-‘Regular’ is a subjective term.
-One person’s ‘regular’ might be another person’s ‘occasional’.
-So what do we mean when we say ‘regular drinking’?
-The current national guidelines for low-risk drinking advise ‘several drink-free days each week’.
-So in this context, I’d define ‘regular drinking’ as four or more days per week, drinking any amount of alcohol.
+You might be wondering what ‘regular drinking’ means.
+After all, one person’s ‘regular’ might be another person’s ‘occasional’.
+The current national guidelines for low-risk drinking says we should all have ‘several drink-free days each week’.
+Using those guidelines, I’d define ‘regular drinking’ as drinking alcohol on four or more days per week.

-- Thursday: meet friends for ‘drink or two’ after work
+- Thursday: meet friends for a ‘drink or two’ after work

 3 pints of 4% ABV bitter (6.8 units)